Serving Orphans Worldwide

 Every night the children gather for a devotion in the home.
 On Saturdays they go to a youth group, and on Sundays they attend church.
 Although the child come from dark pasts, their future is becoming much brighter because of the care at House of Hope.

 The caretakers at House of Hope hold the children's education in high regard.
 This past year they were able to change their school and enhance their education.
 All of the kids at House of Hope now go to a private school, and the younger kids receive special classes.
-The older kids are able to take English classes and courses to help prepare them for exams.
+The older kids are able to take English classes courses to help prepare them for exams, and they also take English classes.
 However, in order to continue enhancing their education, the home desires to hire more specialized tutors, as well as music and dance instructors.
 Through your generosity, this is a great possibility for House of Hope.
 Please consider investing in the futures of the children of Phnom Penh.